jsom1/jsom1.github.io/_walkthroughs/Delivery.md

 ![Support response]({{https://jsom1.github.io/}}/_images/htb_delivery_t2.png){: height="280px" width = "415px"}
 </div>

-This time after clicking on the MatterMost Server button, let's try to create an account using the generated email address rather than logging in with it (which didn't work):
+This time after clicking on the MatterMost Server button, let's try to create an account using the generated email address rather than logging in with it (I'm ashamed to admit that this is what I tried first...
+It's obvious it woudn't work!):

 <div class="img_container">
 ![Create MatterMost acc]({{https://jsom1.github.io/}}/_images/htb_delivery_mmacc.png){: height="280px" width = "415px"}